Amber-Y321/amber-y321.github.io/README.md

 - `_data/navigation.yml`
 - `about.md`
 - `assets/css/custom.css`
+- `_includes/head/custom.html`

 ## Add one new file

 - `projects/ecommerce-command-center.md`

 Existing files in `materials/` remain unchanged.
 The current `GIF_Dashboard.gif`, profile photo, and resume paths are reused.

+`_includes/head/custom.html` loads the portfolio stylesheet through the Minimal Mistakes theme.
+The former `defaults.css` setting in `_config.yml` was removed because the theme does not render it as a stylesheet link.

 ## Before publishing